 - Creativity.
-The key to Guerrilla Marketing is creativity.
+Creativity.
 It is about finding innovative and surprising ideas that capture the public’s attention and generate impact.

 - Low budget.
-Guerrilla Marketing is based on the use of limited resources, making it ideal for small businesses with small budgets.
+Based on the use of limited resources, making it ideal for small businesses with small budgets.

-- Focus on the consumer: Guerrilla Marketing focuses on the consumer, and on finding new ways to connect with and surprise them.
+- Focus on the consumer: Focused on the consumer, and finding new ways to connect with and surprise them.

-- Originality: Originality is essential in Guerrilla Marketing.
+- Originality: Originality is essential.
 It is about looking for new ways of doing things, and avoiding clichés and conventional formulas.

 Guerrilla Marketing Examples